A Strong Duality Principle for Equivalence Couplings and Total Variation: Applications

 \subsection{Random Sequence Simulation}

-Our next application of interest concerns simulating random sequences with complicated dependency structures.
+Our final application concerns simulating random sequences with complicated dependency structures.
 For this section, let $X$ be a Polish space, and set $\Omega:=X^{\N}$ with the Borel $\sigma$-algebra of the product topology on $\Omega$.
 We write $\omega = \{\omega_n\}_{n\in\N}$ for an arbitrary element of $\Omega$.